nostrapps/nostrank/README.md

 [![npm](https://img.shields.io/npm/dw/nostrank.svg)](https://npmjs.com/package/nostrank)
 [![Github Stars](https://img.shields.io/github/stars/nostrapps/nostrank.svg)](https://github.com/nostrapps/nostrank/)

+## Design

-Designing a PageRank-style algorithm for a social network requires a graph-based model where nodes represent users and edges represent relationships or interactions between them.
+Designing a NostRank style algorithm for a social network requires a graph-based model where nodes represent users and edges represent relationships or interactions between them.
 The main idea is to distribute the "trust" or "reputation" of a user to its neighbors in the network.

 Here's a simplified outline of how you might implement this: